MateoZouko/stock_price-prediction/README.md

 ## Model Training

-The model is trained using features engineered from the raw stock data, including previous closing price, price difference and moving average.
-The training process splits the data into training and testing sets and evaluates the model using Mean Squared Error (MSE).
+The training model uses features created from raw stock price, such as closing price, price difference, and moving average for prior training data.
+It trains the model by partitioning the data into two sets and estimates its accuracy using Mean Squared Error (MSE).

 ## Prediction